koren-v/SocialMediaClassification/README.md

 ## VaderForFeatures

 To get more features from tweets I used Vader.
 [Vader](https://github.com/cjhutto/vaderSentiment) (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
-I expected to get a god correlation between new features and target, but it was not so.
+I expected to get a good correlation between new features and target, but it was not so.
 [More details](https://github.com/koren-v/SocialMediaClassification/blob/master/VaderForFeatures.ipynb).

 <p align="center">
   <img src="/images/correlation.PNG">